Phoebeoke3/habit-tracker/README.md

 # Habit-tracker

 Habit Tracker is a command-line interface (CLI) application that allows users to create, edit, and track habits.
-It provides a user-friendly interface for managing daily tasks and habits.
+It provides a user-friendly interface for managing periodic tasks and habits.

 ## Features